You can build a Freshsales app by using the following steps.

-- In the Allow section, click Add and enter the Freshworks CRM account URL.
+- In the Allow section, click Add and enter the account URL.

 Example URL: https://domain.myfreshworks.com/crm/sales

-- On the Home page, from the left global sidebar, select Contacts.
-The Contacts page is displayed.
-Click a contact.
-The app is rendered in the INTEGRATIONS section of the Contact Details page.
+On the account page, from the left global sidebar, select Contacts.
+On the contacts page, click any contact.
+The app is displayed in the left navigation pane of a contact details window.